 Extreme Fire Behavior – I

 Changes in fire behavior have always been present in cases of shelter deployment.
 It is critical for firefighters to maintain situational awareness of live and dead fuel moisture conditions, as well as predicted and current weather conditions.
-As fire behavior moves from mild to moderate to extreme, it is critical to act decisively in regards to the changing situation.
+As fire behavior moves from mild to moderate to extreme, it is critical to act decisively in regard to the changing situation.

 Discuss the following indicators of extreme fire behavior: